 The significant decline in active greyhound tracks beginning in 2021 will have a major impact on the industry as a whole, but fans in most states (including Florida) will still be able to bet on greyhound races online at major websites for as long as there are active racetracks anywhere in the United States.

 How Greyhound Betting Works

 There are two main categories that all greyhound bets fall under: straight bets and exotics.
-“Straight bets” refer to fairly straightforward bets about how well certain dogs will perform in a race.

 The next set of wagers are collectively known as the “exotics.”
 Exotics are a little more complex, but they aren’t that bad.
 If you take a little time to read through them, you won’t have too much trouble getting started with these bets.

 Mobile and Simulcast Options